frochet/routesim/README.md

 Anonymous communication network designs exist in different flavors to defend different threat models with various adversarial strengths.
-Tor is an example of extremely *performant* design that resists local adversaries to some extend, and does not offer any guarantee against a global passive adversary (GPA).
+Tor is an example of extremely *performant* design that *probabilistically* resists local adversaries to some extend, but does not offer any guarantee against a global passive adversary (GPA).
 At the other end of this spectrum, academic proposals such as Atom or XRD offer a provably secure solution against both a GPA and local attackers, such as insiders (i.e., a fraction of the network controlled by the adversary).
 However, those designs pay a serious performance penalty, limiting their appeal.
 In the middle of this situation, we also find designs such as Loopix or Nym, which are _not_ provably secure against a GPA but *should* be stronger than Tor.
-Yet like Tor, they also resist local adversaries to some extend.
+Yet like Tor, they also *probabilistically* resist local adversaries only to some extend, i.e., the probability to get compromised is actually far from negligible.

 This tool focuses on systems such Loopix or Nym and measures their ability to resist against the insider threat: an adversary running nodes in the network and actively trying to deanonymize their users.
+Eventually, it is possible to use this tool to test subtle design decisions and have a precise understanding of how they impact users' anonymity.
+As a user of a given anonymity network, it is also possible to use this tool to simulate our own behavior and evaluate its impact.
+This could be useful, for example, for a whistleblower to verify and adapt their behavior to minimize chances to get deanonymized while communicating critical information.

 # Routesim -- Technical goal